unipartdigital/udes-open/addons/udes_stock/README.md

 HTTP Method: GET
 Old method(s): get_users_wave
 ```
-Search for a picking batch in progress for the current user.
+Search for a picking batch that is `in_progress` and assigned to the requester
+user.

+Response:

+It returns a JSON object with:
-It returns the `id` and `name` of the batch, the metadata of the included
+ - the `id` and `name` of the batch;
-pickings in 'assigned' state (), and the list of result package names.
+ - `picking_ids`: an array  metadata of the `assigned` pickings of the batch
+ - `result_package_names`: an array with the result packages

+In case no batch is determined, an empty object is returned.
-Returns an error in case the user has multiple batches asssigned.
+Returns an error if the user has multiple batches asssigned, regardless of the
+picking type.

 ### Assign picking batch
 ```